spatialmodel/inmap/inmap/doc/inmap_preproc.md

               Preproc.GEOSChem.GEOSA3MstE is the location of the GEOS 3-hour average moist parameters on level edges files.
 [DATE] should be used as a wild card for the simulation date. (default "${GOPATH}/src/github.com/spatialmodel/inmap/inmap/testdata/preproc/GEOSFP.[DATE].A3mstE.2x25.nc")
+      --Preproc.GEOSChem.GEOSApBp string
+              Preproc.GEOSChem.GEOSApBp is the location of the constant GEOS pressure level variable file.
+It is optional; if it is not specified the Ap and Bp information will be extracted from the GEOSChem files.
       --Preproc.GEOSChem.GEOSChem string
               Preproc.GEOSChem.GEOSChem is the location of GEOS-Chem output files.
               [DATE] should be used as a wild card for the simulation date. (default "${GOPATH}/src/github.com/spatialmodel/inmap/inmap/testdata/preproc/gc_output.[DATE].nc")